 35.7.2 EHT sounding protocol

 An EHT beamformer shall not solicit an EHT TB PPDU with a BFRP Trigger frame that indicates a data rate greater than the data rate indicated by the EHT beamformee in the TB Sounding Feedback Rate Limit subfield.
-The data rate indicated in the BFRP Trigger frame is computed based on the RU Allocation subfield, PS160 subfield, UL EHT-MCS subfield, and SS Allocation/RA-RU Information subfield in the EHT variant User Info field of the BFRP Trigger frame.
+The data rate indicated in the BFRP Trigger frame is computed based on the RU Allocation subfield, PS160 subfield, UL EHT-MCS subfield, and SS Allocation subfield in the EHT variant User Info field of the BFRP Trigger frame.
 The data rate is computed based on 1.6 µs GI.

 TGbe editor: Please make the following changes in the following paragraphs starting from P167L13 in subclause 9.3.1.22.3.